Stuttgart-Untertürkheim–Kornwestheim railway: Traffic

 Up to 120 freight trains run on the freight bypass railway daily.

 Passengers

+Regionalbahn service RB 11 (formerly R 11) currently operates 12 services on the line on weekdays using class 426 electric multiple units.
+6 services operate from Kornwestheim via Zazenhausen, Münster and Ebitzweg to Untertürkheim and 6 operate the return leg.

+Due to the ongoing construction due to the reconfiguration of Stuttgart Main Station, some ICE trains also utilise this line such as the ICE 224 between Munich and Amsterdam.

-Regionalbahn service R 11 currently operates only four services on the line on working days using class 426 electric multiple units, two in the morning and two in the afternoon.
-In addition there is an overnight City Night Line 419 service, which sometimes runs all the way from Amsterdam to Munich (for example, in September and October 2009) without stopping in Stuttgart Hauptbahnhof, but only stopping in Ludwigsburg and Plochingen.
-On these nights, it runs around 4:00 AM on the Stuttgart-Untertürkheim–Kornwestheim line.
+Before the cessation of City Night Line, the 419 service, which sometimes ran all the way from Amsterdam to Munich (for example, in September and October 2009) without stopping in Stuttgart Hauptbahnhof, but only stopped at Ludwigsburg and Plochingen.
+On these nights, it ran around 4:00 AM on the Stuttgart-Untertürkheim–Kornwestheim line.
 It was also served from 1992 to 2006 by one pair of ICE Sprinter service bypassing Stuttgart Hauptbahnhof.
-In addition, it is also used by some diverted trains (e.g. when access to Stuttgart Hauptbahnhof is blocked) and some short S-Bahn line services.
+In addition, it is also used by some diverted trains (e.g. when access to Stuttgart Hauptbahnhof is blocked).